apostrophecms/apostrophe-pieces-submit-widgets/README.md

 ## Example Configuration

-In this example we have a piece type `events` and we would like the user to be able to submit an event from a front end form for moderation in Apostrophe.
+In this example we have a piece type `events`.
+We would like the user to be able to submit an event from a form for moderation in Apostrophe.

-In `app.js` we initialize our events piece type and our widget from where we can submit a comment.
+In `app.js` we initialize our events piece type and our widget from where we want to submit a comment.

 ```javascript
 // In app.js